Transport Engineering, Planning and Management

 Course content

-You'll be taught by academics engaged in world-leading civil engineering research, striving to solve problems of global importance.
+You'll learn from academics engaged in world-leading civil engineering research.
+Striving to solve problems of global importance.
 You'll experience our diverse civil engineering research and have access to cutting-edge facilities.

-Our MSc programme is designed for both practising professionals and graduates in:
+Our MSc programme is for both practising professionals and graduates in:

 The flexible nature of this programme allows you to specialise in one of two streams: